Galactic Winds in Cosmological Simulations of the Circumgalactic Medium

-Radial profiles of carbon metallicity are plotted in Fig.~\ref{fig-ZC-vs-R-MassBins}, showing the ratio of carbon mass fraction in the gas to that of the Sun.
+Radial profiles of carbon metallicity are plotted in the third row of Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}, showing the ratio of carbon mass fraction in the gas to that of the Sun.
 The solid curve medians and percentile values are computed considering all (both enriched and non-enriched) gas particles in radial bins.
 The dashed curves represent median-$Z_C$ for the enriched particles only, i.e. those having $Z_C > 0$, without counting particles with $Z_C = 0$.

 We also checked the gas fraction (by particle number) which has $Z_C > 0$.
-All the gas is enriched inside a limiting radius, which is $\sim 7, 10, 40$, and $120 ~ h^{-1}$ kpc in the panels from top-left, defining the size of the central SF region or the sites of metal generation.
+All the gas is enriched inside a limiting radius, which is $\sim 7, 10, 40$, and $120 ~ h^{-1}$ kpc in the panels from left, defining the size of the central SF region or the sites of metal generation.
 The enriched fraction decreases outside the limiting radius, with a trend depending on halo mass and wind model: it reduces to $(0.5 - 0.8)$ at $R_{200}$ and $(0.45 - 0.7)$ at $300 ~ h^{-1}$ kpc.
 Runs CW and RVWa enrich a higher (up to $1.4$ times) fraction of gas than NW and RVWb.

-The dashed median $Z_C$ in Fig.~\ref{fig-ZC-vs-R-MassBins} is indistinguishable from the solid median $Z_C$ in the inner parts, since most of the gas is enriched.
-While at large $r$ the dashed median $Z_C$ is higher, because the contribution of the non-enriched ($Z_C = 0$) particles reduces the solid median $Z_C$, as can be seen in the first three panels.
-Especially in the top-right panel the enriched median $Z_C$'s are $100 - 5000$ times higher than the total median $Z_C$'s.
+The dashed median $Z_C$ in Fig.~\ref{fig-rho-T-ZC-fC4-vs-R-MassBins}, third row is indistinguishable from the solid median $Z_C$ in the inner parts, since most of the gas is enriched.
+While at large $r$ the dashed median $Z_C$ is higher, because the contribution of the non-enriched ($Z_C = 0$) particles reduces the solid median $Z_C$, as can be seen in all the four panels.
+Especially in the second and third panels the enriched median $Z_C$'s are $100 - 5000$ times higher than the total median $Z_C$'s.